 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

-If you plan on applying to a medical school in Texas, then you've likely already heard about the Texas Medical and Dental Schools Application Service (TMDSAS).
-Like most medical school application services, TMDSAS requires students to provide standard personal and demographic information, information about their financial status, and educational history.
+The TMDSAS activities section is part of the Texas Medical and Dental Schools Application Service (TMDSAS) where applicants list and describe experiences they have participated in since the age of 16.
+Like most medical school application services, TMDSAS requires applicants to provide standard personal and demographic information, information about their financial status, and educational history.
 It also asks for extracurricular activities.

 The activities section on the TMDSAS application asks medical school applicants to create a chronology of the activities they participated in since graduating from high school.
-There is no limit to the number of activities that you can enter, but you must organize your extracurriculars for medical school using the following nine categories:
+While there is no limit to the number of activities that you can enter, TMDSAS uses nine activity categories to help admissions committees understand the breadth of your extracurriculars for medical school.

 Have you started working on your personal statement yet?
 Check out this infographic for tips: